-Labor Day has come and gone, the kids are back in school, and the first day of autumn has arrived.
+Labor Day is here, the kids are back in school, and the first day of autumn is just around the corner.
 That means one thing: it’s time to kick your holiday party planning into high gear.

 Halloween.
 Thanksgiving.
 Christmas.
 New Years.
 It’s all about to happen.

 Whether you’re in charge of planning a family get-together, a reunion of good friends, or an office party, there are steps you can take to give your guests a grand time (and make things easy on yourself!)